 Most aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other advanced electronic system of your choice.
 The electrical system consist of a battery and an alternator or generator on older aircraft.
 All of this is connected through several meters (kilometers/ miles in large aircraft) of wire.

 Alternators and generators generate a flow of electrons for us to make use of, but these items do nothing if the engine is not operating.
 To get them going we need some form of storage to be able to start up our engine so that electrical power can be generated.

 For energy storage we take a look at another form thereof: capacitors use an electrostatic property.
-Where ordinary, everyday batteries use a chemical substance and reaction to store energy.
+Where ordinary, everyday batteries use a chemical substance and reaction to store and release energy.

 The main difference between batteries and supercaps is the way energy is stored, their energy density and discharge profiles.
 Where the battery has relatively flat low voltage drop during discharge the supercap is a linear line down.
 This result in a large amount of energy being unused as the voltage is too low at that point for any device connected to it but there will still be a large amount of energy left.
 Read more about this discharge profile at the Battery University.

 The capacity of a battery is expressed in Ah, amperes per hour.
 Theoretically, a battery of 35 Ah is capable of delivering 35 A for one hour or 1 A for 35 hours or any other combination.
 But it needs to be fully charged to be able to do that, hence the need for recharging during flight.
 A capacitor is expressed in Farads, which is equivalent to 1 Ampere second per volt or F = As / Volt.
 At 12 V, 1 Ah is equal to 300 F.